 What Is Bushcraft?
 Made popular in Australia, this is another term for wilderness survival skills.
 It also means living off the land and thriving in nature without modern amenities.

-In today's video, you'll learn how to build a bushcraft shelter from scratch.
-But first, let's talk a little bit about what bushcraft is.
+In today's featured topic, you'll learn how to build a bushcraft shelter from scratch.
+But first, let's talk a little bit more about what bushcraft is in terms of survival.

-This can be a difficult line to toe, but it's very important that we, as survivalists and outdoorsmen, have respect for nature and do our best to leave it at least as good as we found it.
+This can be a difficult line to toe, but it's very important that we, as survivalists and outdoorsmen, have respect for nature.
+It is also critical that we do our best to leave it at least as good as we found it.